 Speech Therapy Treatments For Hypernasality

 What Are The Symptoms Of Hypernasality?

-The primary symptom of hypernasality is having a voice that projects from the nose.
+The primary symptom of hypernasality is having a voice that resonates in your nose.

-There may also be difficulties with swallowing or feeding.
+You may also have difficulties with swallowing or feeding.

+Speech Therapy Treatments For Hypernasality